gviggiano/tank/README.md

 ## TODO

 * Project Standardization in JS format
-* JSON Template from/to html
+* JSON Template/Model binding from/to html
 * Extend functionalities